Kraken adds defenseman Ryker Evans as surprise pick in second round of NHL entry draft

 “I was able to work on a lot of things that you never really get to work on during the season,” he said.
 “And that just allowed my confidence and my belief in my abilities to skyrocket.
 And the help from my teammates and all the others just kind of contributed to the successes.”

-It looks very much like the Kraken’s analytics staff played an outsized role in picking Evans, who projected as a third round selection on most pundits’ pre-draft boards.
-NHL Central Scouting ranked him only 192nd on its list of North American skaters.
+It looks very much like the Kraken’s analytics staff played an outsized role in picking Evans, who projected no higher than a mid-third round selection on most pundits’ pre-draft boards.
+NHL Central Scouting ranked him only 192nd on its list of North American skaters, projecting him for the late sixth round.

 Many draft prognosticators tend to look down on overage players in major junior hockey — the assumption being that something must be off if a player isn’t good enough to be taken at age 18.
+Also, the lack of playing time for draft-eligible prospects given league schedules reduced or cancelled outright due to COVID-19 precautions has complicated the projection process and made it difficult to effectively evaluate and rank players.

+But Swiss defenseman Janis Moser, 21, who actually got passed over the last three drafts, also became a second-round pick Saturday when the Arizona Coyotes took him 60th overall.

-But Evans plays a mature style of game, which clearly appealed to the Kraken’s front office.
+And Evans plays a mature style of game, which clearly appealed to the Kraken’s front office.

-He displays patience in the defensive zone and doesn’t panic when pressured, using the boards and outlet passes to teammates as an escape valve. his above-average passing ability and strong puck carrying also allowed the Pats to make quick transitions from defense to offense.
+He displays patience in the defensive zone and doesn’t panic when pressured, using the boards and outlet passes to teammates as an escape valve.
+His above-average passing ability and strong puck carrying also allowed the Pats to make quick transitions from defense to offense.

+“I definitely think skating’s my strong suit so I like to play with speed, definitely, taking it (the puck) up into the (offensive) zone,” Evans said.
+“Creating those give-and-go’s and odd-man rushes is something that I contribute with my game.”

 Francis came out of Wednesday’s expansion draft looking short on premium players at forward.
-Some of that should be remedied by trades and the coming start of the free-agency period, but the entry-draft selections will also provide a valuable future stockpile.
+Some of that should be remedied by trades and the coming start of the free-agency period, but the entry-draft selections — starting with Beniers — could also provide a valuable future stockpile.

-Right before Evans was selected, the Anaheim Ducks reached out for the first prospect from local junior teams, taking Everett Silvertips defenseman Olen Zellweger with the 34th overall pick.
+Right before Evans was selected, the Anaheim Ducks reached out for the first prospect taken from local junior teams, taking Everett Silvertips defenseman Olen Zellweger with the 34th overall pick.
 Zellweger, 18, an Alberta native, turned in a fantastic showing for Canada’s gold-medal squad at the recent IIHF World Under-18 Championship in Frisco, Texas, logging a goal and seven assists.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.